-The Economic Impact of the Coronavirus Crisis
+The Economic Impact of the Coronavirus Crisis on China

 The past year has proven to be a very difficult period for China and that country’s giant economy.
 After recovering from the market turmoil of 2015 and 2016, the Chinese economy regained a good deal of stability in 2017 and 2018, thanks in large part to strong growth on the domestic market and resurgent demand growth in key export markets.